jackellenberger/emojme/README.md

   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
     * exception: sync can use a source/destination pattern, see below.
   * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
-  * _optional_: `--no-ouptut` will prevent writing of files in the ./build directory.
+  * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.

 * `download`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * _optional_: `--save $user` will save actual emoji data for the specified user, rather than just adminList json.
 Find the emoji in ./build/subdomain/user/
   * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
-  * _optional_: `--no-ouptut` will prevent writing of files in the ./build directory.
+  * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
 * `upload`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * **requires** at least one `--src` source json file.
     * Src json should contain a list of objects where each object contains a "name" and "url" for image source
     * Src yaml should contain an `emojis` key whose value is a list of emoji objects.
 Each object should contain `name` and `src` if an original emoji, or `name`, `is_alias: 1`, and `alias_for` if an alias.
     * If adding an alias, url will be ignored and "is_alias" should be set to "1", and "alias_for" should be the name of the emoji to be aliased.
-  * _optional_: `--no-ouptut` will prevent writing of files in the ./build directory.
+  * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
 * `add`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * **requires** one of the following: